 LedgerSMB comes with a tool called ’setup.pl’.
-It’s the beginning of a web-based database administration interface to LedgerSMB.
+It’s the beginning of a web-based 11 1 There’s also a command line based setup tool called ledgersmb-admin; it’s covered as part of the section ‘Administration’ database administration interface to LedgerSMB.
 This tool can be used to create company databases as well as backups of existing ones.
-There’s also a command line based Unix-only setup tool - this tool is covered in the next section.

-Please note that while executing the steps described in this section, it may take a while for the next screen to appear after clicking on each button: Some buttons involve a large amount of processing on the server before the next screen can be presented.
+Please note that while executing the steps described in this section, it may take a while for the next screen to appear after clicking each button: Some buttons involve a large amount of server processing before the next screen can be presented.

-Jack installed LedgerSMB using the default installation instructions, which means that the url for his setup.pl is https://example.com/ledgersmb/setup.pl.
+Jack installed LedgerSMB using the default installation instructions, which means the url for his setup.pl is https://example.com/setup.pl.
 Figure 5.1 on page 5.1 shows the login screen for the tool.

-Please note that you can’t be logged into the administration tool (setup.pl) and the webapp through the same browser at the same time in this version of LedgerSMB - due to technicalities.
+Please note that in version 1.7 and earlier you can’t be logged into the administration tool (setup.pl) and the webapp through the same browser at the same time due to limitations of the implementation.

 The login screen shows three fields: (a) a user, (b) a password and (c) a database name.

-The password must be the same as the one used to log in from the command line using the “psql” tool or the password you used upon creation using the “createdb” tool.
-Both “psql” and “createdb” are PostgreSQL tools (not LedgerSMB tools).
+The password must be the same as that used to log in from the command line using the “psql” tool or the password you assigned on user creation using the “createuser” tool 22 2 Most PostgreSQL deployments need configuration changes for this to work, if you’re installing LedgerSMB yourself.
+See https://ledgersmb.org for installation instructions..
+Both “psql” and “createuser” are PostgreSQL tools (not LedgerSMB tools).

 When creating a company database, there are a few things that are of importance:

-The name of the database is the same as the name used at login time and hence will be used by all users - a choice of a suitable, recognizable value is important
+The name of the company database will be used at login time and hence will be used by all users - a choice of recognizable value is important

-The name of the database entered (and hence the company name) is case-sensitive
+The value entered (and hence the company name) is case-sensitive

 The name can’t be more than 63 characters long